• Skip to main content

 After you sear the beef, you'll want to put your veggies in the pot for a few minutes to let them brown and soften up a little.
 Don't worry about getting them all the way done!
 We'll add them back to the pot later.

-The last step of our Guinness Beef Stew recipe is to add the veggies back in.
+The last step of our Guinness stew recipe is to add the veggies back in.
 You want to do this when the meat is just starting to get tender.
 From there, it should just be another 20 or 30 minutes before the carrots and potatoes are tender and the beef melts in your mouth.

 Irish Stew with Beef and Guinness

-If you make this or any of our recipes we’d love for you to leave us a comment and star rating.
-If you’re into sharing your creations, snap a photo and tag us when you post it to Facebook or Instagram.
+If you make any of our recipes we'd love for you to leave us a comment and star rating.
+If you're into sharing your creations, snap a photo and tag us when you post it to Facebook or Instagram.

 • How big should the chunks of beef be?